-Verve Energy submitted that, while it was represented in the Working Group established to consider the issue, such an arrangement was "inappropriate for this matter as Verve Energy has most to lose from the proposed outcome and was outnumbered on the working group by other market participants who stand to benefit from the increased level of refunds proposed."
-Verve Energy also argued that the Working Group was also not in a position to perform the rigorous analysis required for issues with such a significant financial impact on participants.
-Verve Energy expressed its preference for a risk-based solution (option 2), discussed by the Working Group but which was rejected.
+Verve Energy submitted that, while it was represented on the Working Group established to consider the issue, such an arrangement was "inappropriate for this matter as Verve Energy has most to lose from the proposed outcome and was outnumbered on the working group by other market participants who stand to benefit from the increased level of refunds proposed."
+Verve Energy also argued that the Working Group was not in a position to perform the rigorous analysis required for issues with such a significant financial impact on participants.

+Verve Energy expressed its preference for a risk-based solution (option 2), which was discussed by the Working Group but rejected.

 In addition, Verve Energy submitted that it is not evident that sufficient consideration has been given to the question of whether the proposed increase in refund level will prevent generators from earning economic profit and/or serve as a disincentive to the installation of new capacity.
-Verve Energy concluded that the Working Group canvassed this issue, and expressed a subjective view that it would not, but questioned if an appropriate analysis confirming this had been conducted.
+Verve Energy indicated that the Working Group canvassed this issue, and expressed a subjective view that it would not, but questioned if an appropriate analysis confirming this had been conducted.

-Verve Energy considers that neither the current nor the proposed methodology for calculating Reserve Capacity Refund meets the prescribed Market Objectives.
-Verve Energy claims that it has not been demonstrated that the proposed Rule Change will improve market efficiency, and in Verve Energy's assessment, it is more likely to result in further distortion and loss of efficiency.
-In its submission, Verve Energy indicated that under the proposed Rules its refunds would increase from \$14 million to \$20 million.
+Verve Energy considered that neither the current nor the proposed methodology for calculating the Reserve Capacity Refund meets the prescribed Market Objectives.
+Verve Energy claimed that it has not been demonstrated that the proposed Rule Change will improve market efficiency, and in Verve Energy's assessment, it is more likely to result in further distortion and loss of efficiency.

 Verve Energy also argued that the proposed Rule Change clearly undervalues the availability of capacity during times when the system is short of supply through the averaging of capacity refund penalties on a seasonal basis.
-Conversely, the value of maintaining available capacity when the system has a surplus of capacity will be overstated under the Rule Change Proposal.
+Conversely, according to Verve Energy, the value of maintaining available capacity when the system has a surplus of capacity will be overstated under the Rule Change Proposal.

 According to Verve Energy's submission, the proposed Rule Change also significantly increases the expected total cost of capacity refunds.
+Verve Energy indicated that under the proposed Rules its refunds would increase from \$14 million to \$20 million.